kwan3217/ControlLoop/README.md

-# RoboSim
+# Yukari4
-Learning how to write a navigation-guidance-control system for an autonomous vehicle.
-I am working on documenting my design processes for the Sparkfun AVC
+Robot code for Yukari 4, my entry (and one of the St Kwan's team entries) into the Sparkfun Autonomous Vehicle Competition (AVC)